 Motivational Thinking

 "Think about how good you'll feel when it's done!"
 The motivational approach attempts to make future rewards feel more immediate and real.
 It works occasionally for some people in some contexts, but it fails to address the immediate emotional cost that makes the task aversive.
-The future reward may be large; it's still future.
+The future reward may be large; it is still future, and the brain's discounting of future states means the motivational calculus does not change much.

 What Actually Works: Evidence-Based Approaches